GrischuG/Stereoscopic-Image-Viewing-and-Measuring-Prototype/README.md

 To move a box, the user must point towards it with the controller and press any button.
 The boxes change color according to whether the user is pointing at them or whether a box is picked up.
 To move a box, the user must keep the button pressed.
 To place a box at its current location, the user must release the pressed button.

 The distance between the boxes is shown above one of the two.
 This distance displayed is already in meters.

+# Notes

+* A UML diagram depicting the main components of the prototype can be found in the folder `./uml_diagram`.